MoAlyousef/floui/README.md

 Maybe std::any can be used in the library and such casts can pass thru std::any_cast, the problem on Android is that everything is a jobject, and equality can only be checked via JNIenv::IsSameObject, also RTTI is disabled by default on ndk-build.
 - Adding images has to be in the project's resource file.
     - In Android Studio: Resource Manager, Import Drawables.
 This will add the file to res/drawable.
 The file can be accessed directly ImageView("MyImage.jpg").
-    - In XCode: You can simple drag images into Assets.xcassets, then the image can be accessed directly ImageView("MyImage.jpg").
+    - In XCode: You can simply drag images into Assets.xcassets, then the image can be accessed directly ImageView("MyImage.jpg").
 - Widgets are not thread-safe.

 ## Todo
 - Wrap more UIKit and Android controls and their methods.
+- Code refactoring.